-The AmbITion Approach is a digital transformation framework.
-It’s a change approach, a resource, for the digital transformation of all, and any enterprise, to help the business make the most of digital opportunities across operations, business models, service/product/experience, and customer engagement.
-Designed by digital transformation specialist Hannah Rudman, The AmbITion Approach blends methods of modern management consultancy with action research; and utilises some of the tools, attitudes, and techniques of creative practice, and design thinking (including co-design, service design, UX design).
+The Digital Transformation Approach is a change method for the organisational transformation of any enterprise, to help the business make the most of digital opportunities across operations, business models, service/product/experience, and customer engagement.
+Designed by digital transformation specialist Hannah Rudman, The Approach blends methods of modern management consultancy with action research; and utilises some of the tools, attitudes, and techniques of creative practice, and design thinking (including co-design, service design, UX design).
 Its constituent parts are:

 The persistent introduction of disruptive digital technologies means that moving through the states, taking the journey, must be rapid and cyclical, as demonstrated by the diagram above.
 Learning, during the movement through the states/journey, must be action-based: practical and applied (not purely theoretical or applied from the book or evaluated case study which would take too long to emerge), and risk taking, doing, and sharing emergent practice is essential.
-The AmbITion Approach encourages transformation, not just assimilation or adaptation.
+The Approach encourages transformation, not just assimilation or adaptation.

-The methods applied to this journey go back to Francis Bacon in 1620 (Novum Organum) with his development of the scientific method: hypothesise, experiment, evaluate.
+The methods applied to The Approach go back to Francis Bacon in 1620 (Novum Organum) with his development of the scientific method: hypothesise, experiment, evaluate.
 This process is cyclical and iterative, and has been reinterpreted by statistician and consultant W. Edwards Deming to become the modern organisational change management principles (or Deming Cycle) of – plan, do, check, then act, or back to planning (Deming, The New Economics,1993).